‘Avatar’s’ Pandora Opens At Walt Disney World’s Animal Kingdom Park In May

-While fans of the James Cameron-directed film, Avatar wait patiently for Avatar 2 to come out in theaters, they will be given the chance to actually visit Pandora themselves (or at least a high tech imaginative idea of the mythical land) this May.
+While fans of the James Cameron-directed film, Avatar, wait patiently for Avatar 2 to come out in theaters, they will be given the chance to actually visit Pandora themselves (or at least a high-tech imaginative idea of the mythical land) this May.
 As it turns out, Pandora is as close as Orlando, Florida.

-This past weekend, Walt Disney World began airing mini previews of “Pandora: The World of Avatar,” the new section of Disney’s Animal Kingdom park reports MSN.
+This past weekend, Walt Disney World began airing mini previews of “Pandora: The World of Avatar,” the new section of Disney’s Animal Kingdom park, reports MSN.
 The short videos offer glimpses of the Na’vi River Journey which is sort of a Jungle Cruise ride that features “mystical flora and fauna” and “Flight of Passage” which will be similar to the Soarin’ attractions where guests will “ride” on large bird-like creatures known as banshees.
 Pandora: The World of Avatar is set to open on May 27, 2017, something that Cameron himself is really excited about.

 See further into Pandora – The World of Avatar in these beautiful new videos: https://t.co/6Jz9KfGdzh pic.twitter.com/M71f7pOL3C